PhilipOyelegbin/backend/github-activity/README.md

 ## Features
 - **Fetch all github activitity**: Easily get all github activity of a user with a username.
-- **Filter github activity by type**: Filter the github activity of a user with a user name and type.
+- **Filter github activity by type**: Filter the github activity of a user with a username and type.

 ## Installation
 To install and set up the GitHub Activity Application, follow these steps: